 The following information is my poult starting methods and what works successfully for me and is only here for those looking for a little guidance to get their newly hatched poults off to a good start.

-I start my poults out on a 26% protein, non-medicated turkey starter/grower crumble.
+I start my poults out on a 30% protein, non-medicated turkey/game bird starter crumble.

 I add a vitamin and electrolyte supplement to their drinking water.
 Normally 1/4 tsp. per quart of water.

 to use softened water.

 Most sodium problems arise as a result of young chicks and turkey poults consuming too much saline water.
 So avoid using softened tap water to supply water to your birds while brooding.
 Sodium poisoning can cause kidney damage (more so in young birds than adults because their kidneys may not be fully developed when first hatched), and heart failure.

 apple cider vinegar to their water as well, 1/2 Tbs per quart.
 This